fishaffair/chaos-experiment/README.md

 e1f06668267121f5 became leader at term 39"
 1f06668267121f5 elected leader e1f06668267121f5 at term 39"
 ```
-  **2.4 Results analysis:** during quorum desigion has elected new leader
+  **2.4 Results analysis:** During quorum desigion etcd has randomly elected one node as leader.

 ## 3. Network delay
-  **3.1 Experiment description:** create network packet loss via [tc](roles/network/tasks/main.yml) to patroni master
+  **3.1 Experiment description:** Create network packet loss via [tc](roles/network/tasks/main.yml) to patroni master.

-  **3.2 Expected results:** increased latency from blackbox to any API request
+  **3.2 Expected results:** Increased latency from blackbox to any API request.

-  **3.3 Real outcomes:** latency has increased:
+  **3.3 Real outcomes:** Latency has increased:

   ![Alt text](/img/blackbox_probe_grafana.png "blackbox_probe_grafana")
   ![Alt text](/img/blackbox_alert.png "blackbox_alert")

-  **3.4 Results analysis:** negative impact on request latency
+  **3.4 Results analysis:** negative impact on API request latency.

 ## 4. Cpu load
-  **4.1 Experiment description:** push maximum load on CPU with [stress-ng](roles/os/tasks/main.yml)
+  **4.1 Experiment description:** Push maximum load on CPU with [stress-ng](roles/os/tasks/main.yml).

-  **4.2 Expected results:** email alert from alertmanager and latency bump
+  **4.2 Expected results:** Email alert from alertmanager and latency bump on blacbox probe statistics.

-  **4.3 Real outcomes:** CPU stress test did not show a significant impact on latency for API requests
+  **4.3 Real outcomes:**

    ![Alt text](/img/cpu_alert.png "cpu_alert")

-  **4.4 Results analysis:** cpu load on patroni master
+  **4.4 Results analysis:** The CPU stress test did not show a significant impact on latency for API requests.

 ## 5. Alerting test
-  **5.1 Experiment description:** check alertmanager
+  **5.1 Experiment description:** Check that alertmanager alert rules working as espected.

-  **5.2 Expected results:** new email alerts from prometheus alertmanager
+  **5.2 Expected results:** New email alerts from prometheus alertmanager.

-  **5.3 Real outcomes:** Have email alerts due to abnormal cluster state
+  **5.3 Real outcomes:** Have email alerts due to abnormal cluster state.

   ![Alt text](/img/etcd_alert.png "etcd_alert")
   ![Alt text](/img/blackbox_alert.png "blackbox_alert")

-**5.4 Results analysis:** Notifications related to the operating system such as: disk, memory, and RAM load the CPU most of the time,  receives a notification about the CPU load, although alerts are configured for other types.
+**5.4 Results analysis:** Notifications related to the operating system, such as: disk, memory, and RAM load the CPU most of the time, receives a notification about the CPU load, although alerts are configured for other types.
 The solution would be to lower the thresholds for other types of attacks (disk, memory) in order to receive them earlier.